Jeon Seok-ho

 Jeon Seok-ho (born May 2, 1984) is a South Korean actor.
+He gained international recognition for his roles as the incompetent magistrate Cho Beom-pal in the series Kingdom and as Choi Woo-seok in Squid Game (2024–25).

-He is known for his role in Kingdom as the incompetent magistrate.
-He starred in TV series such as Misaeng: Incomplete Life (2014), The Good Wife (2016), and Strong Woman Do Bong-soon (2017). and Squid Game (2024-25) as Choi Woo-seok, which earned him international recognition.
+His role in the series Hyena (2020) earned him a nomination for Best Supporting Actor at the Baeksang Arts Awards.
+He is also known for his performances in television series such as Misaeng: Incomplete Life (2014), The Good Wife (2016), and Strong Woman Do Bong-soon (2017).
+In addition to his screen work, Jeon is an active theater performer.